trisulnsm/dinodoc/trisuldocs/docs/ug/ui/dashmod_intro.md

 - Select the Counter Group and Keys to add modules to the dashboard.

-- If you want plot multiple keys in one module(per meter) check the Multiple Keys box.
+- If you want to plot multiple keys in one module(per meter) give them with comma separations.

-- Default all selected meters ploted in one module(per key).
+- By default all selected meters are ploted in one module (per key).

 #### Create Modules from topper